kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 window altogether, but blocks the scheduler for the length of the victims' grace periods and is therefore not acceptable.

-**Deferring preemption from the plugin's PostFilter rather than through a framework extension point.** The `dynamicresources` plugin is registered immediately before `DefaultPreemption` at the PostFilter extension point, and `RunPostFilterPlugins` returns as soon as a plugin reports `UnschedulableAndUnresolvable`.
+**Deferring preemption from the plugin's PostFilter rather than through `PreemptionExtensions`.**
+The `dynamicresources` plugin is registered immediately before `DefaultPreemption` at the PostFilter extension point, and `RunPostFilterPlugins` returns as soon as a plugin reports `UnschedulableAndUnresolvable`.
 The plugin could therefore return that status while the pod has an unsettled nomination, and `DefaultPreemption` would not run for that scheduling attempt.
-This achieves the same deferral with no change to the scheduling framework.

-We did not choose it as the primary design for three reasons.
-It depends on the relative ordering of the two plugins, which is a property of the default configuration rather than a guarantee, so a profile that reorders the plugins or disables the plugin's PostFilter would lose the protection silently.
-It suppresses every PostFilter plugin registered after `dynamicresources`, not only `DefaultPreemption`.
-And it leaves the assumption built into `PodEligibleToPreemptOthers`, that a preemption has finished settling once the victim pods are gone, incorrect for every other resource that is reclaimed by a controller rather than by the removal of the pod.
-It remains a workable fallback if the extension point is not accepted.
+We did not choose it because it still would not notify the plugin which candidate won `SelectCandidate`, and because it depends on the relative ordering of the two plugins at `PostFilter`.

 **Accepting the behavior and relying on priority.** Preemption is best-effort, so the scheduler could simply let the preemptor retry.
 We rejected this because the situation that motivates this